How to Do Restaurant Marketing

 - User-Generated Content: Are your customers creating and tagging you in great content on Instagram and Facebook?
 Take advantage of this by encouraging the use of your custom hashtag, create Instagrammable moments, and repost on your own social pages.

 - Video (Youtube, Vimeo, Facebook Live, Instagram Live): Video is a great opportunity to give behind the scenes looks into your restaurant, keep up with internet trends, and connect with the younger generation.
-Learn more about creating video content for your concept here.

 - Food Festivals, Farmers Markets, and Food Halls with rotating vendors: These are all great ways to expand your customer base.
 Working these festivals and markets are awesome networking opportunities to help build guest relationships.